bbauska/TUMx-DWAPNx/README.md

 Be careful, we are only finding and removing one object.
 This is very important, because you can easily remove many items from your database and maybe it is not what you want to do.
-You have to be very careful when you\'re coding these parts of your application.
+You have to be very careful when you&apos;re coding these parts of your application.

-Here, what we are doing is we are finding one object, which is the first object in which the source is \'me\' and we are removing it.
+Here, what we are doing is we are finding one object, which is the first object in which the source is &apos;me&apos; and we are removing it.
 If the removal is successful, we will log into console the removed object.